cryptocopycats/awesome-cryptocollectibles/README.md

 ## Awesome Awesomeness

-- [Awesome Non Fungible Tokens (NFTs)](https://github.com/buendiadas/awesome-nonfungibletokens) - an awesome curated list of resources regarding implementations of Non Fungible Tokens (ERC721 standard).
+- [Awesome Non Fungible Tokens (NFTs)](https://github.com/buendiadas/awesome-nonfungibletokens) - an awesome curated list of resources about non fungible tokens (NFTs) using the ethereum request for comments (ERC) #721 standard.
 - [Awesome Blockchains](https://github.com/openblockchains/awesome-blockchains) - a collection about awesome blockchains - open distributed public databases w/ crypto hashes incl. git ;-).
 Blockchains are the new tulips.
 Distributed is the new centralized.